yewstack/yew/website/docs/concepts/function-components/pre-defined-hooks.md

 :::caution

-The value held in the handle will reflect the value of at the time the handle is returned by the `use_state`.
+The value held in the handle will reflect the value at the time the handle is returned by the `use_state`.
 It is possible that the handle does not dereference to an up to date value if you are moving it into a `use_effect_with_deps` hook.
 You can register the